hsahovic/poke-env/docs/source/getting_started.rst

 ``Player`` instances need a player configuration corresponding to showdown accounts.
 By default, such configurations are automatically generated for each ``Player``.
 These automatically generated configurations are compatible with servers bypassing authentication, such as the recommended fork mentionned above.

 You can create custom configurations, for instance to use existing showdown accounts.
-To do so, use the ``player_configuration`` argument of ``Player`` constructors: you can pass in a ``PlayerConfiguration``, which are named tuples with two arguments: an username and a password.
+To do so, use the ``player_configuration`` argument of ``Player`` constructors: you can pass in a ``AccountConfiguration``, which are named tuples with two arguments: an username and a password.

 Users without authentication
 ----------------------------